SylvainGa/Tesla-Link/README.md

 ## Changelog since forking from srwalter:

 V7.6.0 Added the following
-- Optmized the display of text messages and added more texts to be more desciptive of what's happening while waiting for the screen to show up
+- Optimized the display of text messages and added more texts to be more descriptive of what's happening while waiting for the screen to show up
-- Once an item of the menu has been chosing, you're automatically brought back to the main screen
+- Once an item of the menu has been choosing, you're automatically brought back to the main screen
 - The lower right blade of the climate icon has a new icon, a fan (so yeah, a fan within a fan).
 While the 'waves' indicate that defrost was manually started, the 'fan' indicate that the defogging was manually started.
 Although it is still impossible to activate defogging remotely unfortunately
 - The Climate keeper command has been added.
 The available options are : Off, On, Dog mode and Camp mode.